Skip to Content

 Top of the World at STRAT

 Man, I just love Top of the World.
 Not only does the restaurant provide stunning views of Las Vegas from STRAT’s SkyPod, but the view is also ever-changing as the dining room’s floor slowly rotates during your meal.
-Specializing in steak and seafood, the full menu for Top of the World can be viewed here.

 View of the Las Vegas Strip from STRAT's 107 Skylounge

-The view from Top of the World
+The view from To of the World

 Hugo’s Cellar at 4 Queens